 In Derbyshire our approach to gifted and talented pupils sits within the inclusion agenda in which all children have the right to access an appropriate education that affords them the opportunity to achieve their personal potential.
-It is a myth that children identified as gifted and talented can ‘get there by themselves’; they need the right opportunities to flourish.
+It's a myth that children identified as gifted and talented can ‘get there by themselves’.
+They need the right opportunities to flourish.

 Schools increasingly have in place a curriculum that meets the needs of all pupils including those with gifts and talents

-The Department for Education (DfE) has said that within a school population, 10-15 per cent are identified as gifted and talented.
+The Department for Education (DfE) has said that within a school population, 10% to 15% are identified as gifted and talented.

-Gifted pupils are seen as around the top 10 per cent of each year group in academic subjects.
+Gifted pupils are seen as around the top 10% of each year group in academic subjects.

 Pupils are considered talented if they have exceptional ability in the visual and performing arts, music and sports.